AdaRoseCannon/html-element-plus/README.md

 # HTML Element Plus

+2022 - This is still actively maintained, PRs and issues are welcome if you use it and encounter any issues.

 ## The bits of Custom Elements I keep reimplementing in one handy class.

 I have extended HTMLElement as `HTMLElementPlus` to contain the bits of functionality I keep reimplementing.